wojcikewelina/air-kiosk/README.md

 ## Information about Project
-An application for LOT used to online shoping and getting informations about flight reservations and options, built with React, JavaScript, and CSS (SCSS).
+An application used to online shoping, built with React, JavaScript, and CSS (SCSS).
 Media queries are involved.

 ## Project Status:

-Project prepared for the needs of DevPractice internships.
-Page shows only main view of application.
+Project prepared for the needs of internships.
+Page shows only main view of application, front-end.
 Needs to create subpages.

 ## Instalation